FrostyX/fedora-review-service/doc/openshift.md

 git pull --rebase
 ```

-To rebuild the container image to use the most recent code, do
+To rebuild the container image to use the most recent code, and
+publish it to [quay.io][quay-repo], do

 ```
 docker-compose build